junxit/us-congress-bills-115/bill.md

 # H.R.
 1

-> To provide for reconciliation pursuant to title II of the concurrent resolution on the budget for fiscal year 2018.
+> To provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018.

 ## § 1.
 Short title; etc